fabric8io/fabric8/examples/cxf-jaxws-security/README.md

 ## Running the Example

-You can run the example:

-1. If you have already run the example using the prebuilt version as described above, you must first uninstall the examples-cxf-jaxws-security feature by entering the following command in the ServiceMix console:

-        features:uninstall examples-cxf-jaxws-security

-2. Install the example by entering the following command in the ServiceMix console:
+Install the example by entering the following command in the Fuse ESB console:

-        features:install examples-cxf-jaxws-security

-   It makes use of the fuse ESB features facility.
-For more information about the features facility, see the README.md file in the examples parent directory.
+        osgi:install -s fab:mvn:org.fusesource.examples/cxf-jaxws-security/${project.version}

 ### Running a client